< Back to Articles

 Not Cleaning Regularly: Neglecting to clean your gut strings can result in rosin buildup, which affects their playability and tone.
 Wipe the strings after each playing session to remove excess rosin and sweat.

 Over-Tightening: Gut strings require careful tuning.
 Over-tightening them can lead to increased tension, which can cause them to snap or become prone to buzzing against the fingerboard.
-Fine tuners and string adjusters are not intended for gut strings and those devices should be removed before installing gut strings on an instrument.
+Fine tuners and string adjusters are not intended for gut strings and Gamut Music recommends removing those devices before installing gut strings on an instrument.

 Using Harsh Cleaning Agents: Avoid using chemicals or cleaning agents on gut strings, as they can damage the natural materials.
 Stick to using a soft, dry cloth to wipe them down.